aws-samples/bobs-used-bookstore-serverless/README.md

 This sample application is to demonstrate modernizing dotnet API in serverless framework with cdk.

 ## Overview
-In this sample dotnet modernization, microservices are identified.
-As a first step, BookInventory service is implemented with Cognito integration.
+In this sample dotnet modernization, "Book Inventory" sample microservice is implemented.
+API Gateway with sample endpoints using Lambda and DynamoDB are implemented with Cognito authorization.
+Demonstrated an use case to generate pre-signed url to upload image into S3 bucket and S3 events to validate image on upload.

 ### Architecture